- Northeast Community College, hereinafter the “College”, is committed to providing a workplace and educational environment,

 - Mail a letter;

-- Visit the Title IX Coordinator or one of the Title IX Team Members (it is best to make an appointment first to ensure availability);
+- Visit the Title IX Coordinator or one of the designee (it is best to make an appointment first to ensure availability);

 - If there is a complaint about the Title IX Coordinator or any staff member that is part of the Human Resource Office, or if the Title IX Coordinator or any staff member that is part of the Human Resource Office staff has a complaint, that complaint should be filed with the President of the College.
 The President will appoint another trained individual to take the place of the Title IX Coordinator for purposes of the complaint.